 For every email you send out, these are the components that you have to optimize:

 From Name and Email

 Your “From” name is the name subscribers will see when they receive an email from you.
 Here’s what it might look like in their

-Given the above examples, it’s common practice to just use your brand name as a “From” email.
+Given the above examples, using your brand name as a “From” email is common practice.
 If you do want to add a person’s name as a “From” name — whether it’s your name, or the name of the person handling your emails, etc. — it’s best to make sure

 your company name is still part of the “From” name so that people can quickly tell that the email is from your business.

 When it comes to “From” emails, most businesses use something formal like contact@[domain.com] or info@[domain.com].
 However, it’s best to make it more personal.
 This can help give a more approachable impression of your business.
 Customers will